Skip to main content

 The Mile End Institute sustains Queen Mary’s fine tradition of involvement in public and political life at a time of fascinating, if not perilous, uncertainty for our country.

-As part of Queen Mary's ambition to be an 'anchor institution' in East London, the Mile End Institute also works with local communities and policymakers to tackle the key political and policy questions facing the East End and the East of England as a whole.
+Alongside our regular events programme, based at Queen Mary's campus in Mile End, the Institute has hosted high-profile lectures to commemorate the life and work of Queen Mary's own Professor John Ramsden and the scholarship of our patron, Lord Hennessy.
+As part of Queen Mary's ambition to be an 'anchor institution' in East London, the Institute works with local communities and policymakers to tackle the key political and policy questions facing the East End.
 In addition to our Polling London project which regularly surveys public opinion in the Capital, we regularly undertake research with the Centre for London and the University's Lifelong Health Team, and co-convene the East London Research Network.

 Back to top